3r0th3r-CC/3r0th3r-cc.github.io/source/_posts/VishwaCTF-2025-Writeup.md

 ![indians](https://raw.githubusercontent.com/3r0th3r-CC/3r0th3r-CC.github.io/master/source/assets/images/posts/VishwaCTF-2025/OSINT/the-summit-indians.png)

-So from all of these information and the description, I think that we have to find an important event?
+So from all of these information and the description, I think that we have to find an important event in India?

 Initially, our team was in vain because it too vague.
 But then later, a member in team noticed this in the description: "with a lot of attention from the media"